Satisfiability Thresholds for Regular Occupation Problems: The First Moment Method -- Proof of Lemma

-with $n_1=2k^{-1}n$ as defined in Section \ref{m_occupation_problem_configuration} and for the following reasons.
-First, we choose the $n_1$ variables with value one, then we choose the two $a$-edges for each constraint $a\in[m]$ with value one, wire the v-edges and f-edges with value one and finally wire the edges with value zero.
+with $n_1=2k^{-1}n$ and for the following reasons.
+First, we choose the $n_1$ variables with value one in~$x$, then we choose the two $a$-edges for each constraint $a\in[m]$ with value one, wire the v-edges and f-edges with value one and finally wire the edges with value zero.
+In particular, this implies that $\mathbb E[Z]>0$ for all $n\in\mathcal N$.
+Stirling's formula yields after some straightforward but tedious manipulations $\mathbb E[Z]\sim \sqrt{d}e^{n\phi_1}$, as claimed.